nglaeser/nglaeser.github.io/_posts/2024-08-14-onchain_rbe.md

 | Arbitrary IDs

 If users are OK with this trust assumption, (threshold) IBE comes with a lot of benefits:
 - **Constant/minimal on-chain storage.** Only the master public key (a single group element) needs to be stored on-chain.
 This is much less than the storage required by an on-chain public key directory.
-For the Boneh-Franklin IBE over the BN254 curve, this means adding 64 bytes of persistent on-chain storage once during the setup phase, requiring the service to spend only 40K gas.
+For the Boneh-Franklin IBE over the BN254 curve[^1], this means adding 64 bytes of persistent on-chain storage once during the setup phase, requiring the service to spend only 40K gas.
 - **Non-interactive encryption.** A sender only needs the master public key (which it downloads once at the start) and the recipient's ID to encrypt a message.
 This is in contrast to the public key directory, where it would need to retrieve a key for every new user it wants to communicate with.
 - **Non-interactive decryption.** Again, users use their locally-stored secret keys to decrypt messages.
 - **Sender-anonymous.** The sender doesn't need to retrieve any per-recipient information from the chain.
 By comparison, in the case of a public-key registry, the sender has to interact with the contract in a way that depends on the recipient.
 - **Arbitrary ID set.** As in the public-key registry, the IDs can be arbitrary strings.

+[^1]:  Confusingly also referred to as BN256 or alt_bn128

 But!
 - **Strong trust assumption.** Unlike the public-key registry, where users generate their own keys, IBE requires a trusted party or quorum of parties with a master secret (trapdoor) to issue keys.
 The master secret must be kept around for the whole lifetime of the system and can compromise all the registered users' messages if it is ever leaked or misused.